markmclaren/StoryMapCore/StoryMapJS-Library-Architecture-Options.md

 ## Overview

-This document compares two architectural approaches for transforming the existing SimpleStoryMapJS examples into a distributable library/framework while maintaining flexibility.
+This document compares two architectural approaches for transforming the existing StoryMapCore examples into a distributable library/framework while maintaining flexibility.

 ## Current State Analysis